 Some of the Speedmaster dials have the tendency to fade to brown.
-There are different shades of brown to discover, from a very dark – almost non-identifiable – tone to a very light brown ‘milk chocolate’ color.
-These haven’t always been as popular as they are today, but some collectors are very keen on buying them as they are more rare and have this unique appearance.
-Personally, I haven’t been a fan of all brown dials, I prefer them at least to be even in one color (black or brown) and some of these watches aren’t.
+There are different shades of brown to discover, from a very dark – almost non-identifiable – tone to a very light brown ‘milk chocolate’ colour.
+These haven’t always been as popular as they are today, but some collectors are very keen on buying them as they are rarer and have this unique appearance.
+Personally, I haven’t been a fan of all brown dials, I prefer them at least to be even in one colour (black or brown) and some of these watches aren’t.
 They have a clearly visible transition on the dial from black to brown, some from left to right or vice versa, others from top to bottom or vice versa.
 Some even diagonally.
 I know that other collectors appreciate this more than I do, obviously.

 Tropical Dial Parade of Twelve Watches

 When Bert and I were visiting Roy and Sacha Davidoff, they showed us something quite rare.
 12 awesome Speedmaster tropical dial pieces, from the first reference CK2915 till the caliber 861 reference 145.022-69.
 Sure, we have seen our share of Speedmaster references, including those with tropical dials, but all-together is quite a rarity.
 Let’s have a look at each of these watches.